Fish Surveys - Minnow Traps

 • Ropes should be tied off to a tree, root, bush, or tent stake before throwing the trap in the water to prevent loss

-• Excess rope should be coiled up and secured so that it does not get in the way or pose a hazard to humans or wildlife
+• Excess rope should be coiled up and secured with a twist tie, zip tie, or short length of string or cord so that it does not get in the way or pose a hazard to humans or wildlife

-• Trap locations should be marked with a short piece of surveyors tape with “NFC” on it for easy retrieval.
+• Trap locations should be marked with a short piece of surveyors tape with “NFC” on it for easy identification and retrieval.

-• Tape should be placed within 10-feet of the trap on either side but not right at the trap so as not to draw attention
+• Marking tape should be placed within 5-feet of the trap on either side but not right at the trap so as not to draw attention

 • Location